rsdoiel/antenna/archives/2025/socal_north_2025.01.md

 ---

-## 2 people die in Eaton Fire as evacuation orders expand beyond Altadena
+## 5 people die in Eaton Fire as evacuation orders expand beyond Altadena

 date: 2025-01-08, updated: 2025-01-08, from: The LAist

-A fire that started near Eaton Canyon in Pasadena at 6:23 p.m. on Tuesday and has grown to more than 10,000 acres.
+Officials say the death toll rose to five Wednesday as the fire continues to burn uncontrolled.

 <br>